data-preservation-programs/singularity/docs/cli-reference/dataset/list-pieces.md

-# [alpha] List all pieces for the dataset that are available for deal making
+# List all pieces for the dataset that are available for deal making

 ```
 NAME: